Sudan Tribune: Plural news and views on Sudan

 Meanwhile the government has declared three days of official mourning of Mawut and ordered that all flags be flown at half-mast.

-Mawut, who joined the southern-based rebel movement in 1983, became army chief of staff in May 2017 after his predecessor, General Paul Malong Awan was sacked.
+Mawut, who joined the southern-based rebel movement in 1983, became army chief of general staff in May 2017 after South Sudan President Salva Kiir sacked General Paul Malong Awan.

 (ST)